Kobe Bryant: Professional career

-Los Angeles Lakers (1996–2016)

-Adjusting to the NBA (1996–1999)

-Bryant debuted in the Summer Pro League in Long Beach, California, scoring 25 points in front of a standing-room-only crowd.
-Defenders struggled to get in front of him, and his performance excited West and Lakers coach Del Harris.
-Bryant scored 36 points in the finale and finished with averages of 24.5 points and 5.3 rebounds in four games.
-As a rookie in 1996–97, Bryant mostly came off the bench behind guards Eddie Jones and Nick Van Exel.
-At the time, he was the second-youngest player ever to play in an NBA game (18 years, 72 days) and also became the youngest NBA starter (18 years, 158 days).
-Initially, Bryant played limited minutes, but as the season continued, he began to see some more playing time.
+Early years (1996–1999)

-By the end of the season, Bryant averaged 15.5 minutes a game.
-During the All-Star weekend, he participated in the Rookie Challenge and won the 1997 Slam Dunk Contest, becoming the youngest dunk champion at the age of 18.
-Bryant's performance throughout the year earned him a spot on the NBA All-Rookie Second Team with fellow bench teammate Travis Knight.

-The Lakers advanced to the Western Conference semifinals in the playoffs against the Utah Jazz, when Bryant was pressed into a lead role at the end of Game 5.
-Byron Scott missed the game with a sprained wrist, Robert Horry was ejected for fighting with Utah's Jeff Hornacek, and Shaquille O'Neal fouled out with 1:46 remaining in the fourth quarter.
-Bryant shot four air balls at the end of the game; the Jazz won 98–93 in overtime to eliminate the Lakers 4–1.
-He first missed a game-winning two-point jump shot in the fourth quarter, and then misfired three three-point field goals in overtime, including two tying shots in the final minute.
+As a rookie in 1996–97, he became the second-youngest player ever to play in an NBA game (18 years, 72 days) and eventually became the youngest NBA starter (18 years, 158 days).
+He mostly came off the bench behind guards Eddie Jones and Nick Van Exel.
+He played limited minutes, but as the season continued, his playing time grew.
+During the All-Star weekend, he participated in the Rookie Challenge and won the 1997 Slam Dunk Contest, the youngest dunk champion at age 18.
+The Lakers advanced to the Western Conference semifinals in the 1997 NBA playoffs against the Utah Jazz.
+He was pressed into a lead role at the end of Game 5.
+Byron Scott missed the game with a sprained wrist, Robert Horry was ejected for fighting with Jeff Hornacek, and O'Neal fouled out with 1:46 remaining.
+He missed a game-winning shot in the fourth quarter, then misfired three three-point field goals in overtime, including two tying shots in the final minute.
 O'Neal commented that "[Bryant] was the only guy who had the guts at the time to take shots like that."
+His rookie campaign earned him a spot on the NBA All-Rookie Second Team.

-In Bryant's second season, he received more playing time and began to show more of his abilities as a talented young guard.
-As a result, Bryant's point averages more than doubled, from 7.6 to 15.4 points per game.
-He would see an increase in minutes when the Lakers "played small", which would feature Bryant playing small forward alongside the guards he would usually back up.
-Bryant was the runner-up for the NBA's Sixth Man of the Year Award, and through fan voting, he also became the youngest NBA All-Star starter in NBA history.
-Bryant was joined by teammates O'Neal, Van Exel, and Jones, making it the first time since 1983 that four players on the same team were selected to play in the same All-Star Game.
+In his second season, he received more playing time.
+His scoring averages more than doubled, from 7.6 to 15.4.
+Playing time increased when the Lakers "played small", which positioned Bryant as a small forward alongside the guards he usually played behind.
+Bryant was runner-up for the NBA's Sixth Man of the Year Award, and through fan voting, became the NBA's youngest All-Star starter.
+Bryant was joined by teammates O'Neal, Van Exel, and Jones, making it the first time since 1983 that four players on one team were selected to play in an All-Star Game.
 Bryant's 15.4 points per game was the highest of any non-starter in the season.